John, William and Richard Sherman

 Description

-Despite the position of the town of Ottery St Mary on the River Otter and within a few miles from the coast, it is likely that the brass plates that make up the memorial of father, son and grandson of the Sherman family were laid locally.
-Their effigies are in the style of Edward Marshall, the London tomb sculptor and engraver.
-Above the head of John and William are labels giving the year the their deaths, 1542 and 1583.
-That above Richard is lost but would have read 1638.
-The usual black Belgian marble slab used at the time for inlaying brasses has been replaced by one of limestone.
+The town of Ottery St Mary lies on the River Otter, a few miles from the coast, but the brass plates that make up this memorial to a father, son and grandson of the Sherman family were probably laid locally.
+Their effigies are in the style of Edward Marshall, the London tomb sculptor and engraver, but the usual black Belgian marble used at the time for inlaying brasses has been replaced by limestone.
 Whether the plates were sent from London to Devon by road or by sea is open to question.
-If the choice were road, it echoes that made around a hundred years earlier by Lady Lisle’s representatives when sending the plates for the Bassett brass to Umberleigh, Devon, by carrier in 1533-4.
+If by road, it echoes what was done in 1533-4 by Lady Lisle’s representatives when they sent the plates for the Bassett brass to Umberleigh, Devon by carrier.
 Umberleigh, however, is rather further inland than Ottery.

-Beneath the figures on the brass is a plate with an Latin inscription in Roman capitals.
-The transcription and translation are those of WHH Rogers:
+Beneath the figures on the brass is a large plate with an Latin inscription in Roman capitals.
+The transcription and translation are those of W.H.H.
+Rogers:

 Joannis Sherman, generosi, Guilielmi filij eivs,

-et Richardi nepotis qui ex ipsorum voto, vna requiescut.
+et Richardi nepotis qui ex ipsorum voto, vna requiescunt.

 Tres tegit hoc vnum marmor : virtutibus omnes,